PolySCIP is a solver for multi-criteria integer programming and

 |09/Mar/2017||SCIP Version 4.0 with PolySCIP version 2.0 released.|

 |27/May/2017||Visualisation tool PolyNondom available.|

-A description of new features and improvements of the new PolySCIP version can be found in section 7.2 of the technical report The SCIP Optimization Suite 4.0.
+A description of features and improvements of PolySCIP 2.0 can be found in section 7.2 of this technical report.

 (See also the corresponding INSTALL file in the PolySCIP directory.)